Flotomate/product_docs/source/patch-management/manage-patches.rst

 - Severity type based filter.

-The first filter you can apply is whether you want to see Windows or Ubuntu Linux Patches, which can be selected from the Patch Menu.
+The first filter you can apply is whether you want to see Windows or Ubuntu 16.04 Patches, which can be selected from the Patch Menu.

 .. _pf-22.4: